alttch/eva3/doc/lm/lm_api.rst

 :doc:`Logic Manager<lm>` API is used to manage lvars, rules and other logic elements

+This document describes API methods for direct and JSON RPC calls.
+For RESTful API look :doc:`/lm/lm_api_restful`.

 API basics
 ==========

-Standard API (direct function calling)
+Standard API (direct method calling)
 --------------------------------------

 LM API functions are called through URL request